 What were Ulysses S. Grant’s views towards Chinese immigrants, and why did he support the Page Act?

-While Grant did not comment on the Page Act upon signing it into law, he did remark on the legislation during his Seventh Annual Message to Congress on December 7, 1875.
-Expressing concerns about the “twin barbarisms” of polygamy and slavery, Grant first mentioned that Mormons in Utah territory were engaged in a “scandalous condition of affairs” by practicing polygamy.
+While Grant did not comment on the Page Act upon signing it into law, he had invited such legislation to be passed during his Sixth Annual Message to Congress on December 7, 1874.
+Grant remarked in that speech that many Chinese people had not come to the United States voluntarily, and that Chinese women were "brought for shameful purposes, to the disgrace of the communities where [they] settled and to the great demoarlization of the young of those localities."
+In his Seventh Annual Message to Congress a year later, Grant expressed concerns about the “twin barbarisms” of polygamy and slavery.
+He first mentioned that Mormons in Utah territory were engaged in a “scandalous condition of affairs” by practicing polygamy.
 “That polygamy should exist in a free, enlightened, and Christian country” was an outrage that needed to be corrected with legislation protecting monogamous marriage, “innocent children [and] . . . innocent plural wives.”
 Continuing, he connected the fight to end polygamy with the fight to end sex trafficking then being practiced through “the importation of Chinese women, but few of whom are brought to our shores to pursue honorable or useful occupations.”
 Whereas Grant believed Mormon women were innocent victims in oppressive polygamous marriages, he does not seem to express the same sympathy for Chinese women victimized through the sex trade.